Code of Conduct

 It is not the school policy to let any single child disrupt the learning of the rest of the class.
-In such a case a child may be excluded.
+In such a case, a child may be excluded.

 Good behaviour at lunchtimes is noted and communicated to teachers by the lunchtime supervisory staff.
-Poor behaviour is noted in the lunchtime behaviour book which is monitored by the Assistant Headteacher.
+Poor behaviour is noted in the lunchtime behaviour book which is monitored by the Deputy Headteacher.
 Persistent bad behaviour at lunchtimes can result in lunchtime exclusion.

 General Code of Conduct

 - Walk around school